ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-1-flask-getting-started.md

 Once you have your browser up, enter the web address `http://localhost:5000` or `http://127.0.0.1:5000`

 This is the web address where your server is located.
-If you enter this in your browser, you should see the message "Hello World" come up in the browser, as shown here:
+If you enter this in your browser, you should see the message "Hello World" come up in the browser.

+**Now Check in with your partner and verify that both of you have the web server running before moving on.**

 # What next?